Skip to main content

 Copying materials from another module

-To understand what does and doesn't copy successfully, read our copy from Ultra Course View module guide
+To understand what does and doesn't copy successfully, read our Copy content in Minerva guide.

 Copying structure within modules

-If you have a set structure which you wish to use for all your Learning Resources, you can build out the structure and then copy that.
-To do this, use the same copy functionality as you would to copy materials from another module (detailed in our copy from Ultra Course View module guide).
-You will need to search for the module you are in to copy structure within it.
+If you have a set structure that you wish to use for all your Learning Resources, you can build out the structure and then copy that.
+To do this, use the same copy functionality as you would to copy materials from another module (detailed in our Copy content in Minerva guide.
+You will need to search for the module you are in to copy the structure within it.

 Structure - 2 levels limit